Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 [System]: You have equipped ‘Burnt Sock.’

-Other than that, there was really nothing else to wear.
+Other than that, I really had nothing wearable.

 “…What kind of pointless suffering is this?”

-He crudely punched a hole big enough for his head and squeezed his body through like a playing card soldier.
+I poked a rough hole for my head and shoved my body through like I was dressing up as a card soldier.

-Though the outfit looked pathetic, at least the necessary parts were decently covered.
+It looked ridiculous, sure—but at least the essentials were covered.

 “This is such a headache.”